naljawabreh/ahl-tucows/README.md

 ## Tasks

-* Provide Terraform code which deploys a 2 tier app with the following requirements.
+* Provide Terraform code which deploys a 2 tier app in AWS with the following requirements.
   * Must include API and Database servers
   * Must be deployed within a specific region
   * Must follow VPC best practices